Family Dispute Resolution

 Arbitration Process

-If you want to resolve a family issue by having an arbitrator decide what should happen, you and the other party must agree in writing to use this process.
+An arbitrator can only be used if you and the other party agree in writing.
 Both the parties and the arbitrator chosen must sign the agreement.
-The agreement sets out the issues you have agreed to have arbitrated and the process that will be used.
-The arbitration process can include mediation, negotiation, written submissions and/or testimony from witnesses depending on what process the parties decide to use.
+The agreement sets out the issues to be determined and the process that will be used.
+Depending on the process the parties decide to use, arbitration can include:

 Regardless of the process being used, the parties must be treated equally and fairly.
 The arbitrator cannot favour one party over the other.
 Both sides must be given a chance to present their case and to respond to the other party’s case.